Guides

 Resources And Gods

 The god system may turn certain materials into offerings, sacrifices, or upgrade paths.
-Public material mentions restoring the gods, offerings, worship, unique technologies, buildings, and upgrades.
 That means some items may have a higher cost than their basic crafting use suggests.
-Until the live build makes the consequences clear, avoid spending all rare goods on the first option that appears.
+Until your save makes the consequences clear, avoid spending all rare goods on the first option that appears.

 Common Resource Mistakes